vivan-doshi/stock-exchange-thegame/stock_market_tycoon_rules.md

 - Stock price DROPS by dividend amount immediately

 **Example:**
-- You're Chairman of TISCO with 1,00,000 shares
+- You're Chairman of Global Industries with 100,000 shares
-- TISCO trading at Rs 60
+- Global Industries trading at $60
-- You declare Rs 15 dividend per share
+- You declare $15 dividend per share
 - **Effects:**
-  - You receive: Rs 15 × 1,00,000 = Rs 15,00,000
+  - You receive: $15 × 100,000 = $1,500,000
   - All other shareholders paid proportionally
-  - TISCO price drops to Rs 45 immediately
+  - Global Industries price drops to $45 immediately
   - Other players can use this cash in subsequent transactions this round

 **Strategic Uses:**